sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/express-router/README.md

 // Same thing for 10 other models
 ```

-How can you split this out to focus the files more?
+How can you split these routes out to keep each file more focused?

 ## Express Router

 Express's router matches a method and a path like every other Express route, but then it delegates the handling of that request to another module.

+Routes related to users:

 ```js
 // routes/users.js